jrfondren/getr-rust/README.md

 ## notes
 - this is a Rust translation of the C version at https://github.com/jrfondren/getr
 - for serious benchmarking I'd recommend [hyperfine](https://crates.io/crates/hyperfine), but I like getrusage() for giving peak RSS at the same time as a reasonable average.
+- if you like Rosetta Code you might like the eight other implementations of this same program that I've written in other languages.

 ## build
 ```